SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 :numref:`synchrotron_t_gamma_ne` shows the time evolution of the electron energy distribution for different radiation models.
 At the beginning, all particles have the same energy.
-Stochastic effects leads the bunch to spread energetically as shown on the Monte-Carlo and the Niel cases.
+Stochastic effects lead the bunch to spread energetically as shown on the Monte-Carlo and the Niel cases.
 This effect is the strongest at the beginning when the quantum parameter is high.
 In the Monte-Carlo case, some electrons lose all their energy almost immediately.
 Then, as the particles cool down, the interaction enters the semi-classical regime where energy jumps are smaller.
-In the classical regime, radiation losses tighten back the electron energy and spatial distribution.
+In the classical regime, radiation losses tighten back the electron energy distribution and the spatial distribution.
 In the Landau-Lifshitz case, there is no energy spread.
 This model can be seen as the average behavior of the stochastic ones.